There are a number of precautions that should be taken before running Exago in a production environment.

 The Admin console generates two copies of the configuration whenever the OK or Apply button is pressed: a plain-text xml document, WebReports.xml by default, and an encrypted version, WebReports.xml.enc.
 Plain-text config files may contain sensitive information, such as database connection strings, schemas, usernames, and passwords.

-When your config settings have been finalized, the WebReports.xml file should be removed from the Config folder and saved in a secure location.
+When your config settings have been finalized, the plain-text config file should be removed from the Config folder and saved in a secure location.

 Remove the Admin Console

-The Admin Console should never be used in a production environment.
-Deleting the Admin.aspx page will not prevent access.
-To permanently remove the Admin Console from your installation, remove the following file from the bin folder in your install directory:
+The Admin Console should not be accessible in a production environment.
+To permanently remove the Admin Console from your installation, remove the following file from the web application directory (in a web farm, do so for every application instance):

 Encrypt scheduler data (if applicable)

 Each scheduler stores working data in a local temporary folder.
-If you're using scheduler services, you should set them to encrypt their data.
-For each scheduler, edit the WebReportsScheduler.xml file and set the following setting to True:
+If you're using scheduler services for report scheduling or remote execution, you should set them to encrypt their data.
+For each scheduler, edit the WebReportsScheduler.xml configuration file and set the following setting to True:

 Then restart the service.